dzusan/vscode-stm32-guide/README.md

 ************************************************************************
 I'm not sure that really must done, but it helped me.
 First run VS code as administrator.
-Next you can start it as commim user.
+Next you can start it as common user.